sschr15/metabolism/README.md

   - (2.x.x) does not force version to latest on apple sillicon
 - ✅ Fabric
 - 🚧 NeoForge (does not launch)
-  - Recommend versions
+  - no versions are recommended
-  - Classify versions as beta
+  - all versions are classified as rlease
 - ❌ Forge
 - ✅ Quilt
 - ❌ LiteLoader
+- ❌ Mojang Java
+- ❌ Adoptium
+- ❌ Azul Zulu

 ## Why